chiara-mauri/claustrum_segmentation/README.md

 - [mri_claustrum_seg](./mri_claustrum_seg) main script for segmenting claustrum
 - [atlas](./atlas/) contains the claustrum probabilistic prior in MNI152 space, as well as the high-resolution manual labels warped in MNI space, used to perform quality control
 - [model](./model/) contains the trained model and script for applying the model to a cropped input image

+## Training code

+The training code can be downloaded from the [SynthSeg repository](https://github.com/BBillot/SynthSeg.git)

 ## Contact
 For any questions or comments, please raise an issue or contact cmauri@mgh.harvard.edu